A-V-Jagannathan/Detecting-defects-in-solar-panels/Final_Notebook/Readme.md

-This notebook contains basically all the details about this project step by step.
+The notebook contains basically all the details about this project step by step.

+PanelSegmentation1.rar is the archive of Dataset 1

+Defects in solar panels is the archive of Dataset 2

 For information on specific topics, visit the respective folders in repository.